-Around Mile Marker 8, you will be entering Fairfax County.
-When you reach Mile Marker 11, you’ll be approaching one of Fairfax County’s quaint small towns, the Town of Vienna.
+You’ll be approaching one of Fairfax County’s quaint small towns, the Town of Vienna.
 Spend some time here to stretch your legs, as there is much to see in this vibrant downtown.

 Grab lunch at one of the many varied options along Maple Avenue or Church Street, from the world-famous chili dogs at Vienna Inn to a healthy smoothie at Greenheart Juice Shop to some of the region’s best tacos or gyros at Taco Bamba or Plaka Grill.
 Or grab a slice of pizza at live music venue Jammin’ Java’s new pizza shop, Union Pie.
 Need a caffeine boost?
 Stop by Caffe Amouri for a hot or cold coffee, and don’t forget to stash a bag of freshly roasted beans for later.

-At Mile Marker 12, you’ll approach Caboose Brewing Co.’s Caboose Tavern, directly off the trail with an abundance of bike parking.
+You’ll approach Caboose Brewing Co.’s Caboose Tavern, directly off the trail with an abundance of bike parking.
 This favorite local brewery offers 15 rotating beers and also operates as a locally sourced, farm-to-table restaurant with a seasonally inspired menu.
 (For non-beer drinkers, they also offer wine, ciders, cocktails, mocktails, coffees, and more.)

-At Mile Marker 14 – if you’re feeling adventurous – take the Connector Trail 1.25 miles to the one-of-a-kind Meadowlark Botanical Gardens, a 95-acre oasis filled with ornamental gardens, native plants, Lake Caroline (a stunning backdrop especially during cherry blossom season), and the majestic Korean Bell Garden, the only public traditional Bell Garden pavilion of its kind in the Western Hemisphere.
+If you’re feeling adventurous – take the Connector Trail 1.25 miles to the one-of-a-kind Meadowlark Botanical Gardens, a 95-acre oasis filled with ornamental gardens, native plants, Lake Caroline (a stunning backdrop especially during cherry blossom season), and the majestic Korean Bell Garden, the only public traditional Bell Garden pavilion of its kind in the Western Hemisphere.

-Just before Mile Marker 15, notice the trio of historical signs at Hunter Mill Station, which was a crucial intersection during the Civil War due to its north-south roads, east-west railway, resources from Difficult Run River and other farmlands.
+Notice the trio of historical signs at Hunter Mill Station, which was a crucial intersection during the Civil War due to its north-south roads, east-west railway, resources from Difficult Run River and other farmlands.
 (Learn more about Civil War Trail signs here.)
 This area is also a great pivot point if you’d like to venture along the north-south Fairfax County Cross County Trail.